-All three models agree that estimated equity value is \$83.1 million, which is more than the \$62.5 million current market value of Tutwiler's equity, so Tutwiler is more valuable as a part of Caldwell than as a stand-alone corporation being run by its current managers.
+All three models agree that the estimated equity value is \$83.1 million, which is more than the \$62.5 million current market value of Tutwiler's equity.
+This means that Tutwiler is more valuable as a part of Caldwell than as a stand-alone corporation being run by its current managers.

 Why is the adjusted present value approach appropriate for situations with a changing capital structure?

 Describe the steps required to apply the APV approach.

-What are the differences among the FCFE, APV, and corporate valuation approaches?
+How do the FCFE, APV, and corporate valuation approaches differ from one another?